Bo Xilai was a rising political star in Communist China, whose fortunes have suddenly nosedived, following an unexpected turn of events.

-But in March, he was suspended as head of Chongqing city and this week, from the Communist Party's powerful 25-member Politburo.
+But in March 2012, he was suspended as head of Chongqing city and in April that year, from the Communist Party's powerful 25-member Politburo.

 On top of that, his brother, Bo Xiyong, resigned as vice char of China Everbright International "in order to minimise any possible advers impact on the company of certain reports recently published by the media on his family background," said a company notice in April 2012.

 Bo's fall from grace has ended his aspirations for a spot on the nine-member Politburo Standing Committee, the country's most powerful polticial body.

 The abruptness of his sacking has also bewildered ordinary citizens and set tongues wagging.

 There is a speculation that his fall could be linked to a power struggle, as the party's senior leadership gears up for a transition of power later this year.